-Trump’s decision to revamp the H-1B work visa, a program that his wife used to work in the United States during her modeling career, has caused concern in the tech industry.
+Trump’s decision to revamp the H-1B work visa, a program that his wife used to work in the United States during her modelling career, has caused concern in the tech industry.
 When combined with Trump’s tax policy, and a move to a territorial tax system, businesses incorporate offshore and hire their workers in more immigration friendly countries.

-In this post I’ll look at the issues facing the H-1B, then Trump’s tax plan, and finally what companies can do to solve both of these issues.
+In this post, I’ll look at the issues facing the H-1B, then Trump’s tax plan, and finally what companies can do to solve both of these issues.

 Trump versus H-1B